Chapter 5: Choosing Your Lens

 Step 3: Review how others have studied similar questions

 This is where your literature review (Chapter 4) pays off.
 What theories appear repeatedly in the articles you’ve read?
-If everyone studying music emotion uses appraisal theory, that signals it’s a productive framework for this domain.
+Convergence on a particular theory signals it’s a productive framework for this domain.

 Step 4: Derive specific hypotheses or research questions